advanderveer/27067dd17/rev/README.md

 //puzzle.
 The weight of a block in the chain is determined by token of the proposal
 //it came with

+## Research TODO
+- Why would anyone send out low ranking proposals?
+Members might think that it is relatively low and not do it at all?
+Might need to icentivize this.
+That would also give some motivation to low stake members, but wouldn't this open up to sybill attacks.
+- Can we protect against sybill by enforcing that creating a new public key takes a shit load of time e.g: another math puzzle?

 ## TODO
 - [ ] make out-of-order able to expire items
 - [ ] *bonus* make out-of-order allow for concurrent access
+- [ ] research another proof, where we encode full proposal proofs instead of references to them and simply assert on the math puzzle.
+      - PRO: do no longer need out-of-order logic?
+      - PRO: can continue from any round without needing prev rounds?
+      - CON: cannot read any block data from the witnesses